6.7 Skills for innovation

 There are no specific programmes or initiatives in general or vocational education to foster innovative skills.
 Programmes or initiatives rather focus on the development of entrepreneurship competence and the creative use of new technologies (see Chapter 3.8 or Chapter 8.7)

-The Bee Creative initiative aims at preparing young people for the challenges of digital Luxembourg in the field of non-formal and formal education.
+The base 1 initiative (formerly Bee Creative) aims at preparing young people for the challenges of digital Luxembourg in the field of non-formal and formal education.
 The main objectives are twofold: (1) allowing young people to learn how to create using technical tools and new media (digital literacy) and (2) promoting creativity, talent and entrepreneurship among young people in the context of new information and communication technologies.